Blake-Martin-code/Blake-Martin-code/README.md

 1. Utilize langchains `create_agent` and `middleware` instead of relying on `create_deep_agents` from `deepagents`
 2. Pydantic Type and modularize the system to be more extensible
 3. Improve CLI.
-I have mostly vibecoded the UI and would love to take it to the next level
+I have mostly vibecoded the cli and would love to take it to the next level
 4. Create a beautiful UI
 5. Dockerize
 <!--